Add to your Claude Code skills

 --json for scripts, CI/CD, agent frameworks (OpenClaw, Codex, Goose)Part of Qualixar | Author: Varun Pratap Bhardwaj (qualixar.com | varunpratap.com)

 SuperLocalMemory V3 takes a different approach: mathematics instead of cloud compute.
 Three techniques from differential geometry, algebraic topology, and stochastic analysis replace the work that other systems need LLMs to do — similarity scoring, contradiction detection, and lifecycle management.
-The result is an agent memory that runs entirely on your machine, on CPU, with no API keys, and still outperforms funded alternatives.
+The result is an agent memory that ships local-first out of the box — no Docker, no graph DB, no API keys — on CPU.

-The numbers (evaluated on LoCoMo, the standard long-conversation memory benchmark):
+The numbers (evaluated on LoCoMo, the standard long-conversation memory benchmark).
+Published numbers as of April 2026:

 Mathematical layers contribute +12.7 percentage points on average across 6 conversations (n=832 questions), with up to +19.9pp on the most challenging dialogues.
 This isn't more compute — it's better math.